IGEL-Community/PSIGEL/Docs/Get-UMSProfileAssignment.md

 ```

 ### -Directory
-Switch from endpoints to endpoint directories
+Switch from devices to device directories

 ```yaml
 Type: SwitchParameter